Hear That Whistle Blow III - When The Heart Pulls

 He had started school when he was five but Katie would be six before she started.
 This brother was very smart and he would graduate when he was sixteen.
 That wasn’t far off either her mom said.

 Dad had found them a house where his new job was and soon they had to say their goodbyes to everyone.
 Her brother was sad she could tell and she rarely saw him at all.
-That last day he took her below their house to the river and it wasn’t nice like behind her grandparent’s house where she could wade and dog paddle and it was open and sunny there.
+That last day he took her below their house to the river and it wasn’t nice like behind her grandparent’s house where she could wade and dog paddle and it was not open and sunny there.

 When they went back home the car was all packed up and the house was empty.
 How could it be time to go so suddenly?
 She had no idea it was today they would be leaving!
 That must be why her brother took her away from the house while they packed everything into the car.